Royals vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have won in 35, or 32.7%, of the 107 contests they have been named as odds-on underdogs this year.
+- The Royals have been victorious in 35, or 32.4%, of the 108 contests they have been chosen as underdogs in this season.

+- This season, Kansas City has won nine of its 32 games, or 28.1%, when it's the underdog by at least +170 on the moneyline.

+- The Royals have an implied victory probability of 37% according to the moneyline set for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!